-But the Demogorgon's starring role came in Percy Bysshe Shelley's Prometheus Unbound, published in 1820, in which it overthrows Jupiter, king of the Gods, and frees the title character from 3000 years of torture.
+But the Demogorgon’s starring role came in 1820, in Percy Bysshe Shelley’s Prometheus Unbound, in which it overthrows Jupiter, king of the gods, and frees the title character from 3000 years of torture.
 The Romantic poet imagined the Demogorgon not as a creature, but as a dark, shapeless god residing in a cave deep in the underworld.

 So powerful was the Demogorgon that it transcended physical form and, like a Medieval Voldemort, was too terrible a name to say or spell out.